The problem with prediction

 Scenario planning offers an alternative solution to this issue.
 The usefulness of the technique is not dependent on the likelihood of the scenarios coming true, but the opportunity for security and law enforcement organisations to set flexible strategies to deal with them.
 It is the development of a flexible response that marks the success of this technique.

-The research from this project indicates that multiple future scenario planning is not widely practiced in law enforcement organisations.
+Research indicates that multiple future scenario planning is not widely practiced in law enforcement organisations.
 Instead, operational and tactical planning dominates policy and management.

 Those organisations that can devote resources to focusing on future trends, tend to develop strategies based on past trends.